eneshecan/whatsapp-for-linux/README.md

 * Fullscreen mode
 * Show/Hide headerbar by pressing *Alt+H*
 * Localization support in system language
-* Spell check in system language.
-You might need to install the corresponding dictionary to get this working i.e. `aspell-en` package for English
+* Spell checking in system language.
+You need to install the corresponding dictionary to get this working i.e. `hunspell-en_us` package for US English
 * Open chat by phone number